ztyyLV/web-twain-docs/indepth/deployment/service.md

 * <a href="{{site.indepth}}faqs/develop/how-to-uninstall-dynamic-web-twain.html" target="_blank">How to uninstall Dynamsoft Service?</a>
 * <a href="{{site.indepth}}faqs/develop/what-does-dynamsoft-service-do.html" target="_blank">What does Dynamsoft Service do?</a>
 * <a href="{{site.indepth}}faqs/develop/how-to-install-dynamic-web-twain.html" target="_blank">How to install Dynamic Web TWAIN?</a>
+* * <a href="{{site.indepth}}faqs/distribution/why-is-the-browser-prompting-me-to-install-dynamsoft-service-repeatedly.html" target="_blank">Why is the browser prompting me to install Dynamsoft Service repeatedly?</a>